 Existing traffic calming and pedestrian facilities in the study area are shown in Figure 3-1.

-An audit of existing conditions in each precinct was undertaken for each precinct in the study area.
+An audit of existing conditions was undertaken in the study area.
 The audit focused on identifying existing facilities, land uses, any shortcomings in the pedestrian environment and potential safety issues.

 The audit has been developed through: